Concussions in Truck Accidents

 - Verbal questions designed to test problem-solving and memory

-In some cases, a physician may also want to order a CT scan or an MRI.
-These are imaging tests that can check for signs of bleeding and swelling in the brain.
+Sometimes, a physician may also want to order a CT scan or an MRI.
+These imaging tests can check for signs of bleeding and swelling in the brain.

 Contact an Experienced Truck Accident Attorney Today

 Dealing with the truck company’s insurance company while you are recovering from a concussion can be challenging.
-A concussion can leave you feeling unlike yourself for several days, sometimes even weeks.
-That is why you should contact the legal team at The Benton Law Firm for help.
-We can handle the logistics of your claim and negotiate aggressively on your behalf, so all you have to focus on is your recovery.
+A concussion can leave you feeling unlike yourself for several days, sometimes weeks.
+You should contact the legal team at The Benton Law Firm for help.
+We can handle the logistics of your claim and negotiate aggressively on your behalf so you only have to focus on your recovery.

-Don’t let the truck company take advantage of you in your vulnerable state.
+Don’t let the truck company exploit you in your vulnerable state.
 Trust your case to the experienced Dallas truck accident team at The Benton Law Firm.
 Call today at (214) 777-7777 for a free, no-obligation consultation.